HIV, Vitamins and Supplements

 The body produces molecules called free radicals as part of its normal functioning.
 Free radicals can damage your body's cells.
 Certain factors, like infection, pollution, and cigarette smoke can increase the number of free radicals in the body.
 Antioxidants can keep the extra free radicals from causing damage.
 Some vitamins, including vitamin C and vitamin E, are antioxidants.
 Beta-carotene (vitamin A) and selenium are also antioxidants.

-While micronutrients can be found in foods, most HIV+ people cannot meet all their nutrient needs through their diet.
-It is common for HIV+ people not to get enough micronutrients for a number of reasons: because of HIV infection itself, poor absorption of nutrients, changes in metabolism, HIV drugs, poor appetite, diarrhea, or damage to the gut.
+While micronutrients can be found in foods, some HIV+ people cannot meet all their nutrient needs through their diet.
+People living with HIV who do not to get enough micronutrients may not get them for a number of reasons: because of HIV infection itself, changes in metabolism, poor appetite, diarrhea, poor absorption of nutrients, or HIV-related conditions such as HIV wasting and AIDS.

-Micronutrients that are often low in HIV+ people include vitamin A, vitamin E, selenium, zinc, and B complex vitamins (B1, Thiamine; B2, Riboflavin; B3, niacin; B6, Pyridoxine; B12, Cobolamin; and B9, folic acid).
-Some research shows these low vitamin levels can lead to lower CD4 cell counts, worsening of HIV, and early death.
+Micronutrients that are often low in HIV+ people include vitamin A, vitamin D, vitamin E, selenium, zinc, and B complex vitamins (B1, Thiamine; B2, Riboflavin; B3, niacin; B6, Pyridoxine; B12, Cobolamin; and B9, folic acid).
+Some research shows these low vitamin levels can lead to lower CD4 cell counts and worsening of HIV.
 They can also cause problems like diarrhea, neuropathy, and skin conditions.

 Eating a well-balanced diet should be the basis of any plan to correct micronutrient deficiencies.
-Since different vitamins and minerals are found in different food groups, you should include foods from each group in your diet every day.
+Since different vitamins and minerals are found in different food groups, it is important to include foods from each group in your diet every day.
 (Read more about food groups at the USDA's "Choose My Plate" website.)

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.